Boone Dam Project

 - Constructing a tailrace filter to minimize further deterioration of the dam

-Where Did the Problem Come From?
+How Did the Problem Develop?

 The original designers and constructors of Boone Dam in the early 1950s encountered highly irregular bedrock known as “karst,” consisting of local pinnacles separated by 20- to 30-foot deep crevices, during excavation of the foundation.
 Near the surface of the bedrock and within these pinnacles, in a part of the ground termed “epikarst,” they encountered voids and soft muddy soils.
 To limit reservoir seepage underneath the dam, a deep excavation called a “cutoff trench” was created to remove the voids and soft soils within the rock pinnacles and epikarst.
 Additionally, grout was pumped into the foundation to fill any remaining voids beneath the embankment dam.